terminusdb/research_topics/README.md

 ```

-Over compressions of delta-stacks, where should these delta
+Where should these delta compressions be introduced to maximise
-compressions be introduced?
+performance with different usage profiles?
+How should we characterise
+these profiles?

 ### Persistent Radix Tree